-Renee was previously Policy Director at the Ministry of Education.
+Prior to this appointment, Renee was a Policy Director at the Ministry of Education.
 Renee has a strong background in leading complex strategic policy development in both the Ministry of Education and Ministry of Social Development.

 As well as her policy expertise, Renee also has experience in operational roles in Work and Income, before moving into project and management positions after starting her career as a frontline case manager.
 Renee is a skilled public service senior leader with a track record of successfully leading the development of solutions to complex policy issues.